vas3k/GodMode2/README.md

         ("is_locked", {"widget": BooleanWidget})
     ]
-    id_field = "id"                         # primary key field (for relative linking) custom_widgets = {                      # global widget configuration for all views
+    id_field = "id"                         # primary key field (for relative linking) custom_widgets = {                      # default widget classes for certain fields
-        "name": NameWidget                  # do like this if you don't want to specify all fields of big table }
+        "name": NameWidget                  # if you don't want to specify all fields in big table }

-    list_view = BaseListView                # use default ListView for display this table (default behaviour) edit_view = None                        # do not generate create, edit and delete views, create_view = None                      # for example for read-only tables delete_view = None
+    # use BaseListView for display this table (default behaviour)
+    list_view = BaseListView

+    # do not generate create, edit and delete views,
+    # for example for read-only tables
+    edit_view = None
+    create_view = None
+    delete_view = None

     # you can make your custom details view based on BaseDetailsView